abwst/AliYun_OSS_Securtity/README.md

 # AliYun_OSS_Security
-Do heard about AWS S3 bucket leaks?
+Do you heard about AWS S3 bucket leaks?

 The same could affect your AliYun OSS bucket!